lucky-wolf/DW2-XL/README.md

 - Quartered the likelihood of colonizable world types appearing on the map
 - Improved the look of cold ocean worlds in-game
 - Added one more level of Commer Center
+- Improved role and hull naming for freighters so that they're not small/med/large so that they're a hint to players that you don't want to cull the small/med varants unlike everything else where you generally DO want to cull the s/m (earlier) designs entirely

 ### v1.18.16
 - Improved planet images a bit further so that they all have a similar feel and are a little more distinguishable at small resolutions